 Letters of recommendation should be current and come from individuals who are familiar with your academic and/or professional experiences and abilities.
 If you are a recent graduate or are currently enrolled in school, we recommend that you seek letters from faculty members.
 If this is not possible, consider asking individuals who are able to address your current work, abilities and your potential to succeed in graduate school and in the field of social work.

 The most valuable letters come from those individuals who you have worked for or volunteered with in some capacity.
 We are looking for specific information regarding your academic and intellectual abilities, work performance and potential.
 Letters from friends, family, or professionals that you know on an exclusively social basis should not be submitted.

 Letters of recommendation may be submitted by providing your recommenders email address on your application.
 These individuals will then receive a message providing access to upload their letters.
 Letters may also be sent directly to the Office of Graduate and Professional Admissions.
 We request that the envelope seal be signed by the recommendation letter writer to ensure confidentiality.

-Applicants must submit official transcripts, from all post-secondary institutions that they have attended, directly to the Graduate Admissions Office.
-If you are finishing undergraduate course work during the application process then you should send a current transcript.
+Applicants must submit official transcripts, from all post-secondary institutions attended, directly to the Graduate Admissions Office.
+If you are finishing undergraduate course work during the application process, please submit a current transcript.
 If applying to summer 2022 or fall 2022 programs, please ensure fall 2021 grades are included.
 Once coursework is completed, a final official transcript that includes the final grades and the date the degree was conferred is required.
 If you have taken any Professional Credit Courses through the Continuing Education Department, you must specifically request transcripts to be sent to the Office of Graduate and Professional Admissions.
 Please do not assume that we are automatically aware you are taking or have taken PCC’s.
 For additional information about submitting transcripts, see the Graduate Admissions supporting materials guidelines.